 Effective attack surface risk management (ASRM) starts with proactive defence of initial attack vectors instead of reactive defence after the malicious actors have breached your network.
 According to IBM, attack vectors with longer mean times to identify and contain were amongst the most expensive types of breaches.
 In this blog, I review the seven key initial attack vectors to help CISOs and security leaders strengthen their ASRM security strategy and reduce cyber risk.

 The risks: Email remains the most common initial attack vector for cybercriminals due to the ease in nature.
 In 2021, 74.1% (33.6 million) of the total threats blocked by Trend Micro were email threats — a 101% increase from 2020.
 And the cost of these attacks is growing as well; according to Ponemon’s 2021 Cost of Phishing Study, phishing attacks cost enterprises nearly $15 million annually, or more than $1,500 per employee.

-What enterprises can do: Go beyond native email security by choosing a vendor with layered defense:
+What enterprises can do: Go beyond native email security by choosing a vendor with layered defence:

-1. Email gateway leveraging AI, ML, behavioral analysis, and authorship analysis
+1. Email gateway leveraging AI, ML, behavioural analysis, and authorship analysis

-2. Cloud application security broker (CASB) analyzes emails in the inbox by scanning links/attachments and emails between peers to prevent compromised accounts from phishing other employees
+2. Cloud application security broker (CASB) analyses emails in the inbox by scanning links/attachments and emails between peers to prevent compromised accounts from phishing other employees

-3. Secure web gateway (SWG) provides additional protection if a malicious link is clicked by inspecting traffic inline, performing image analysis, and using ML to analyze branded elements, login forms, and other site content to recognize fake websites
+3. Secure web gateway (SWG) provides additional protection if a malicious link is clicked by inspecting traffic inline, performing image analysis, and using ML to analyse branded elements, login forms, and other site content to recognise fake websites

 4. Educate users using built-in security awareness simulations and training.
 Ideally, the vendor will offer phishing tests based on templates extracted from recent, real phishing scams